Maturity: 5-year (inflation-linked Bobl) or at least 10- or 30-year (inflation-linked Bund)

 There are currently six inflation-linked German Government securities in circulation: one five-year note, four 10-year bonds and one 30-year bond.

-The six current tradable securities have a total volume of € 74.5 billion.
-This accounted for around 6 % of all German Government securities currently in circulation at the end of 2016, down from 7 % at year-end 2015.
+Currently the six current tradable securities have a total volume of € 75 bn.
+This accounts for around 7 % of all German Government securities in circulation at year-end 2017, up from 6 % at year-end 2016.

 Inflation-linked Securities as a proportion of currently tradeable Government debt

 The liquidity of index-linked securities is also increasing in parallel to the volume in circulation.
-The auctions generally take place on a monthly basis on Tuesdays, with the exception of August and December.
+The auctions generally take place on a monthly basis, with the exception of August and December.

 Inflation-linked German government securities as a proportion of total issuance volume in 2017